dd/Meringue/README.md

 	</a>
 </p>

+Full documentation for the project is available at https://dd.github.io/Meringue/.

 Package with various functional (such as mixins, form utils, upload handlers and other) for Django Framework.

 This library is a set of various functionality that I use from project to project.